AutonoLab/pteranodon/USAGE.md

    - Because of this, it is better to put any plugin or sensor setup/initialization in this method rather than the initializer.
 2.  `loop()`
    - Each call of this function represents an iteration inside the drone's background "loop thread".
+   - The loop thread is not started on initialization.
+You must call `self.start_loop()` from either inside or outside the class to begin iterating the `loop()` function.
    - Because this function is called in a separate thread than main or the command threads, stalling inside this function will not cause commands to stop their execution.
      - If this is the intended result and the command is being executed in the command thread, it is much better to call